walles/px/README.md

 text you write for this tag will show up as the release description on Github, write something nice!
 3. `git push --tags`
+4. Build + upload a binary to the
+[release web page](https://github.com/walles/px/releases).
+Make sure to include both the platform (`Darwin`), architecture (`x86_64`) and the version number in the binary name when you upload.

+# TODO First Release of the Go Version
+* Follow the release instructions
+* Update this document with installation instructions

 # TODO Continuous Integration
 Add a `.travis.yml` config to the project that: